zackosowski/CSVault/Unit 1- Hardware/Articles/Character Mapping.md

 #### Unicode
 <hr>

 The other common character mapping system used in computer science is Unicode.
 Unicode is a more robust system that includes symbols from all of the world's major writing systems, not just English.
 Version 15.1 of Unicode defines 149,813 different characters.
-For this reason, Unicode is usually only used in applications that need to accommodate multiple languages.
+For this reason, Unicode is usually only used in applications that need to accommodate multiple languages and even emoji!😲

 <hr>